-Using SQL to remove a line feed or carriage return means knowledge of the CHAR function.
+Using SQL to remove a line feed or carriage return means using the CHAR function.

-The following code will remove linefeed characters and replace them with a zero length string:
+The following code will remove linefeed characters in SQL and replace them with a zero-length string:

 In the Find box hold down the Alt key and type 0 1 0 for the line feed and Alt 0 1 3 for the carriage return.

-I have used VBA to do this in the past.
+I use VBA to do to replace these characters in Access.
 The SQL CHAR becomes a CHR in Access.

 In a similar theme to this but about adding line feeds rather than removing I have another article describing how to add a line feed to an SSRS report.